Darrell Holt, D.V.M.

 Dr. Edwards has many, multispecies pets and believes every pet deserves a happy, forever home.
 She volunteers with many rescue groups to promote pet adoption, spay-neuter and responsible pet ownership and breeding practices.
 She also enjoys kayaking, camping, exercising, REALLY GOOD food, reading and binge-watching TV.

-Madison Carver is one of our night shift technicians and is currently pursing a degree in veterinary technology at Austin Peay State University.
+Madison Carver is currently pursing a degree in veterinary technology at Austin Peay State University.
 She lives in Woodlawn with her husband Michael and her two pets Indie and Stella.
 Her interests include small animal medicine and surgery.
 She is interested in learning more about large animal medicine.

 Ariana Cook is originally from Fort Bragg, North Carolina and moved to Tennessee five years ago due to the military.
 She is currently attending Austin Peay State University to achieve a bachelor’s in Pre-Veterinary Medicine; her goal is to one-day practice medicine on exotic animals.
 Ariana began working at Animal House Vet in March of 2018 and learns something new about the veterinary world every day.
 In her free time, she enjoys singing in the choir at church, feeding her cat, Blue, banana chips and reading fantasy novels.